Peru is a Land of Mysteries

-The creators of the holes, and their purpose, remain a mystery.
+The creators of the holes and their purpose remain a mystery.
 Some archaeologists have speculated that they were tombs or storage for grain.
-However, both of these theories have been criticized considering that there are far easier ways to store grain without carving into rock, and there have been no signs of bones, teeth or any burial artifacts to suggest that people were ever buried there.
+However, both of these theories have been criticized considering that there are far easier ways to store grain without carving into the rock.
+There is no sign of bones, teeth or any burial artifacts to suggest its use as a burial ground.
 A different theory suggests that the alternating patterns of the holes might have been storage units for tribute payers to the Incan Empire.
-Different villages or people groups could have brought the required products to be counted by filling the holes in different sections, and after, the goods could be transported to a location decided by Incan authorities.
+Different villages or people groups could have brought the required products to be counted by filling the holes in different sections.
+After, the goods could be transported to a location decided by Incan authorities.

-It is also unknown how exactly they were made, and there is disagreement on how long it might have taken.
+It is also unknown how exactly they created the holes, and there is disagreement on how long it might have taken.
 Some say that it would take decades to complete the task, while others suggest that even with ancient technology, a larger group of people could have completed it in as little as a few months.

-No artifacts have been uncovered at the site that could reveal the true purpose of the holes, or anything about their creators, and there are few other clues that could solve the mystery.
+No artifacts have been uncovered at the site that could reveal the true purpose of the holes.
+Nor is there anything about their creators.
+There are only a few clues that could solve the mystery.
 A few miles east, satellite images reveal what appears to be the remains of an ancient settlement.
-Though it resembles the well known ruins of Machu Picchu, and a major Incan administrative center lies just over 3 miles to the east (Tambo Colorado) of that site, the location hasn’t been officially identified as part of any particular ancient civilization.
+Though it resembles the well-known ruins of Machu Picchu, and a major Incan administrative center lies just over 3 miles to the east (Tambo Colorado) of that site, the location hasn’t been officially identified as part of any particular ancient civilization.

-Things as striking as The Band of Holes are bound to raise more questions than answers about the history and intentions of our ancient ancestors – how they lived and why they chose such monumental tasks.
+Things as striking as The Band of Holes are bound to raise more questions than answers about the history and intentions of our ancient ancestors.
+How did these people live and why they chose such monumental tasks?
 What is certain is that there must have been a reason for the holes, leaving us to look and to wonder.